a740g/MODPlayer/README.md

 2. MOD Plugin DLL (incuded)

-3. MOD Plugin import library and the header files.
-Created by me.
+3. MOD Plugin import library and the header file created by me.
 Creating the header file was easy but the import library was a pain.
-The ModPlugin DLL uses the fastcall calling convention but uses cdecl naming convention.
+The MOD Plugin DLL uses the fastcall calling convention but uses cdecl naming convention.
 So finally I created an import library using function ordinals

 You can also dynamically load the DLL.
 But I always like load time linkage to keep things simple.